arwes/arwes/ROADMAP.md

 ### Q1

+- Animation System.
+    - [ ] Research SEO and SSR strategies to standardize recommended animation setups and settings.
+- Sounds System.
+    - [ ] Research browser sound API supports and compatibility to standardize recommended sound setups and settings.
+- General Tools.
+    - [ ] Define general purpose tools and browser API tools to modularize.
+It will include tools for asset loading, viewport dimension, user-browser activity, and any other general need.
+    - [ ] Develop the `@arwes/platform` package with the general tools APIs.
 - Arwes core components.
     - [ ] Define the core UI components to modularize, independent of the design system variation used with the Arwes UI components.